Iyasu2/Electronic-Government-Services/README.md

-EGOV - Government Services Web Application
-EGOV is a web application built using the Flask framework to streamline and digitize government services.
-The project aims to transition traditionally in-person services, such as applying for a driver's license, birth certificate, and national ID, to an online platform.
-With WebSAT, users can sign up, log in, and conveniently apply for these essential services from the comfort of their homes.
+EGOV - Streamlining Government Services with Flask EGOV is a sophisticated web application leveraging the Flask framework to revolutionize government services.
+This project is committed to transitioning traditionally in-person services, such as applying for a driver's license, birth certificate, and national ID, into a seamless online platform.
+With EGOV, users can effortlessly sign up, log in, and apply for essential services from the convenience of their homes.

 Getting Started
-To run EGOV locally, follow these simple steps:
+To run EGOV locally, follow these straightforward steps:

 Clone the repository: